markvanderloo/synthesizer/pkg/vignettes/introduction.md

 - Synthesized time series must have the same number of data points as the original data.
 Forecasts or backcasts from the original data are not possible.
-- There is nu `rankcor` parameter for time series data.
+- There is no `rankcor` parameter for time series data.

-As a demonstration, we create a synthetic version of the `UKDriverDeaths` dataset, including with base R.
+As a demonstration, we create a synthetic version of the `UKDriverDeaths` dataset that is included with base R.
 ```{#UKDD .R}
 data(UKDriverDeaths)
 synth_udd <- synthesize(UKDriverDeaths)